GOD’S HEAVY HAND

 So, in this spiritual quest to seek answers from God, he began to realize that life itself is a strange journey filled with lots of ups and downs.
 While standing and staring out at the expanse of water before him, some birds flew by as he once again prayed hard for one more answer.

-He had plowed through life many times without money, massive debt, an up and down construction business, and family disasters.
+He had plowed his way through life many times without money, buried in debt, an up and down construction business, and family disasters.
 He lived in homes all over America, bore a failed relationship with his father, experienced the near death of his daughter, and everything in between.
 Yet, he, nor his family, ever went hungry, had a disaster ruin their home, suffered without some type of income, or dwelt in substandard conditions.
 God had always provided.

 And now he was alone with his creator asking the hard question one more time:

 “What Do I Do Next Lord?
 What is your will?
 Do I head back to where I came from before coming here to my home town to give a helping hand?
 The projects here are ending, the money is is running thin, we sold our home back there thinking we would stay here, and I am running out of options.
 It has been a good, albeit eventful life, but I need one more answer.
-Just this time, don’t make it one with such a ‘Heavy Hand’!
+Just this time, don’t respond to my plea with such a ‘Heavy Hand’!